| Ch 6 -- The C and C++ Programming Languages

 be defined as belonging to C++ data structures--one aspect of the wider language

+feature known as encapsulation.
 In addition to overloading and encapsulation, object-oriented languages also allow

 you to define new abstract data types (including associated functions) and then derive